How to use I2C in Arduino: Communication between two Arduino Boards

 For Receive Event

-When Master sends data to slave with slave address (8) this function will be executed.
-This function reads the received value from master and store in a variable of type byte.
+When Master sends data to the slave with the slave address (8) this function will be executed.
+This function reads the received value from the master and stores it in a variable of type byte.

 void receiveEvent (int howMany